privatenumber/minification-benchmarks/README.md

 | 13. [tedivm/jshrink](packages/minifiers/minifiers/jshrink/index.ts) <sub title="Failed: minification">❌ Minification</sub> | ❌ | ❌&nbsp; | - |
 </div>

-@swc/core takes best balance at 87,392 minzipped bytes, but uglify-js is smallest (87,016 minzipped) at about 3.3 seconds per run.
-Notably, @cminify/cminify-linux-x64 is fastest here at about 23 ms despite its much larger 103,813 minzipped output.
-Both babel-minify (minification stage, 'Cannot read properties of undefined') and tedivm/jshrink (minification stage, unclosed regex exception) failed on this artifact.
+The d3 artifact shows a clear speed-versus-size split: @cminify/cminify-linux-x64 is fastest at about 23 ms per run but manages only a 21% gzip reduction and roughly 394 KB of output, while @swc/core earns the best overall balance with 265,026 minified bytes (87,392 minzipped) in about 129 ms. uglify-js produces the smallest results — 263,558 minified and 87,016 minzipped bytes — but averages roughly 3.3 seconds, and google-closure-compiler trails at around 6.2 seconds.
+Two configurations failed at the minification stage: babel-minify with a 'Cannot read properties of undefined' error, and tedivm/jshrink with an unclosed regex pattern exception.

 ----